dwadhwa123/cse15l-lab-reports/lab-report-week-9.md

 ![Screenshot](https://user-images.githubusercontent.com/114367462/204072849-dd819b55-2b9a-4e5d-a09c-cb05a31e7b01.png)
 ![Screenshot](https://user-images.githubusercontent.com/114367462/204072850-255f5272-4b19-4b97-9079-9fe3059db6d9.png)

-For the first screenshot, here is the trace
+For the second screenshot, here is the trace.

 Line 3: standard output is out.txt and the standard error is err.txt; return code of 0 Line 4: standard output is git.txt and the standard error is git-err.txt; return code of 0